While you wait

 PALS teams can also advise you how to make a complaint.

-More details about the PALS team at Salford Royal NHS Foundation Trust, including how to contact the them, is on the trust's website.
+More details about the PALS team at Salford Royal Hospital, including how to contact the them, is on the trust's website.

 NHS Salford Clinical Commissioning Group (CCG)